 Awards season has officially begun—and so has our annual red carpet beauty coverage!

-But hey, the (awards) shows must go on!
+We're kicking things off with the People's Choice Awards.
 Here are all the night's hair and makeup close-ups:

 Cutie pie Amy looks as radiant as ever—just about perfect if it weren't for the stray makeup brush hair by her nose.
 (Dontcha hate that?)
 I like that she didn't stray too far from what works best for her: barely-there makeup in these lovely rose gold tones with subtle shimmer.
 Brows are a bit bolder this time, and lashes a bit chunkier, although still natural.
 I feel like she looks her best with her hair up, and this sleek ponytail is no exception.